sylver86/Django_Web_Tracking_Task/README.md

 ---

+## 🔗 GitHub Repository
-## 🔗 **GitHub Repository: Dive into my codebase in the project files contained in this Git repository.**
+- Dive into my codebase in the project files contained in this Git repository.